Learn more about the safety and efficacy of silicone gel in the treatment of the different types of scars.

 - Lower risk of adverse effects

-- Blends with the natural colour of skin
+- It also blends with the natural colour of skin

-Like any other non-invasive treatments, it also has disadvantages:
+Like any other non-invasive treatment, it also has disadvantages, including;

-- Needs to be reapplied every 12 hours and after showering
+- Needs to be reapplied every 12 hours and also after showering

 - Dependant on size of scar it can be expensive

-- Visible results can be observed after 2-3 months of continuous application
+- Visible results can be observed after 2-3 months of continuous application.
+In other words, results may seem slow.

 Undergoing a non-invasive scar reduction treatment such as silicone gel application is an extremely personal decision.
 If you want to know more about the types of silicone gel that can work best for your surgical scars as well as aesthetic goals, send in an enquiry form below or call us today.